California forest fire burns out of control near Yosemite

+By Sunday the blaze had consumed more than 22 square miles (56 square km) of forest land, with no containment, Cal Fire said.
+The cause was under investigation.

-Evacuation orders were in place for over 6,000 people living across a several-mile span of the sparsely populated area in the Sierra Nevada foothills.
+Evacuations were in place for over 6,000 people living across a several-mile span of the sparsely populated area in the Sierra Nevada foothills, though a handful of residents defied the orders and stayed behind, said Adrienne Freeman with the U.S. Forest Service.

+“We urge people to evacuate when told,” she said.
+“This fire is moving very fast.”

 Gov. Gavin Newsom proclaimed a state of emergency for Mariposa County due to the fire's effects.